IntrospectiveSystems/xGraph/Core/Modules/xGraph/Proxy/README.md

 to a specific Module within the same system, or as a Client connected to another Proxy or other TCP connection.
 Then, modules can send commands to the Proxy as if it were the destination module.

-Proxy may also use the Plexus module to route message between modules instead of directly linking to other Proxy modules.
-In this case set Par.Chan on Proxy in a Proxy pair (Clients, Server).
-Proxy will need a local Plexus server running.
-See the Examples in Examples/MultipleSystemsWithPlexus

 ---